rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 ### Build objects (available for Classic UI based builds and any YAML based pipelines)
 | Object | Description |
 | -| -|
 | **buildDetails** | if running in a build, the build details of the build that the task is running in.
 If running in a release it is the build that triggered the release.
 | **compareBuildDetails** | the previous successful build that comparisons are being made against, only available if `checkstage=true`
 | **currentStage** | if `checkstage` is enable this object is set to the details of the stage in the current build that is being used for the stage check
-| **consumedArtifacts** | the artifacts consumed by the pipeline, enriched with details of commits and workitems if available
+| **consumedArtifacts** | the artifacts consumed by the pipeline, enriched with details of commits and workitems if available.
+If `checkStage=true` is set then this list should include all changes between the version of the artifact in the current and last successful run of the containing stage

 > **Note:** To dump all possible values via the template using the custom Handlebars extension `{{json propertyToDump}}` this runs a custom Handlebars extension to do the expansion.
 There are also options to dump these raw values to the build console log or to a file.
 (See below)

 > **Note:** if a field contains escaped HTML encode data this can be returned its original format with triple brackets format `{{{lookup this.fields 'System.Description'}}}`

 ## Handlebar Extensions
 With 2.28.x support was added for Handlebars extensions in a number of ways: